Art Nouveau in Paris: Hector Guimard's residential buildings

 The residential architecture of Art Nouveau or Modern Style, as it was also known, was a reaction against the electric and historical styles that dominated Paris in the Belle Époque.
 A majority of the buildings in the new style were constructed in the wealthy 16th arrondissement.
 The first was the Castel Béranger (1895–98) by Hector Guimard, built shortly after he visited Brussels, met Paul Hankar and toured the Hôtel Tassel, the town house completed by Victor Horta in 1893, and which had a major impact on his style.
 Many of the details of the Castel Béranger were Neo-Gothic in inspiration, including the gable windows and rain gutters.
-It was assembled with a multitude of materials and colors, including stone, brick and iron, and with a boldness of imagination, including curling vegetal and floral designs in wrought iron decoration around the doors and windows.
+It was assembled with a multitude of materials and colors, including stone, brick, and iron, and with a boldness of imagination, including curling vegetal and floral designs in wrought iron decoration around the doors and windows.
 The building won the competition for the best facade in Paris in 1898, and, along with his own astute marketing, launched Guimard's career.
 He became the most famous of Art Nouveau architects.

 Late in the period, between 1909 and 1912, Guimard designed a residence and studio for himself, as well as a painting studio for his wife. the Hôtel Guimard at 122 Avenue Mozart (16th arrondissement).
 This building represented his less exuberant and more refined later style, as did the Hôtel Mezzara (1910), (60, rue de La Fontaine, (16th).

 Other notable Guimard buildings in Paris include the early Hôtel Delfau (1895), at Rue Molitor (16th), and the later Hôtel Jassédé (1903–1905) at 142 Avenue de Versailles (16th), notable for its striking asymmetric angle on the corner.
 The Hôtel Mezzara, (1910) at 60 rue de La Fontaine ((16th) was more classical in style, but also had an interesting asymmetric wing and his characteristic curves, arches, and floral wrought iron designs.
 He also designed an Art Nouveau synagogue in 1913 (see religious buildings).
-He designed a number of other buildings just before and after World War I which were not in the Art Nouveau style.
+He designed several other buildings just before and after World War I which were not in the Art Nouveau style.